 Complaint Form (pdf)

-Fees for a septic permit and a well permit are $200 effective January 1, 2010, and must be paid to the County Sanitarian prior to any work commencing.
+Fees for a septic permit are $300 effective January 1, 2018, well permits are $200 and must be paid to the County Sanitarian prior to any work commencing.
 Access ordinances and procedures concerning the installation of septic systems for more information.

 Septic Contractors List